Jaitely54/Translator/README.md

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request on GitHub.

+## License

+This project is licensed under the GNU General Public License v3.0
+### About the GNU General Public License (GPL)

+The GNU General Public License (GPL) is a free, copyleft license for software and other kinds of works, which means that it permits the modification and redistribution of the software under the same license.
+The GPL license guarantees end users the freedom to run, study, share, and modify the software.

+By using the GPL for this project, we ensure that all modifications and derivative works are also free and open source.
+If you distribute copies of or modifications to the project's source code, they must also be under the GPL or a compatible license.

+For more information, please visit [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).